Aksoni07/QuikChat_server/readme.md

-# Social Media API for QiikCaht App
+# Social Media API for QuikCaht App

 > Backend API for a Social Media application.